Mario Voigt: Controversy

+"Stop Ramelow" campaign

 As chairman of the Young Union (JU) in Thuringia during the 2009 state election, Voigt oversaw the group's "stop Ramelow" campaign.
 The association distributed media over the internet and in public targeting Bodo Ramelow and the Left party, the CDU's primary opposition.
 Activists also attended and disrupted Ramelow's campaign events.
 These actions were conducted by members without disclosing their political affiliation in order to avoid damaging the reputation of the CDU.
 During the course of the campaign, a local court forbade the JU from producing material which made false claims about Ramelow, such as claiming that he believed East Germany was not an Unrechtsstaat, that he wanted to reintroduce DDR-era administrative districts, or that he wanted to abolish Gymnasiums.
 Information about the JU's campaign strategy was leaked by WikiLeaks.

+Police investigations into bribery

-In September 2022, the State Parliament’s Committee on Legal Affairs lifted Voigt’s immunity amid investigations by the public prosecutor's office into his business activities.
+In September 2022, the State Parliament’s Committee on Legal Affairs lifted Voigt’s immunity amid investigations by the public prosecutor's office on suspicion of bribery.
+The investigators were examining whether Voigt exerted undue influence during the 2019 European election campaign to ensure that a Jena-based company was awarded a contract by the European People’s Party (EPP).
+In April 2023, Belgian and German police raided the Brussels headquarters of the EPP, with German media reporting that the raid was connected to an investigation into Voigt.
+In November 2023, the prosecution abandoned the case because the suspicion was not substantiated.